Code for MCVL Spanish Social Security Data

 local bsjobs = 2will work).
 This will reduce the number of parallel jobs launched to compute the bootstrapped standard errors for table 4 (by default the 100 bootstrap iterations are split into 8 parallel jobs to speed up computations when the hardware allows for this).
 Note that this edit will result in slightly different bootstrapped standard errors because the pseudo-random number generator will not be using the same seeds as when running the code exactly as provided.

-- Time: Our fastest run of the replication code, on a computer with one Intel Xeon E5 Processor and 64Gb of 1866 MHz DDR3 memory, took 14 hours of runtime to produce the panel and another 2 days and 15 hours of runtime to produce the tables and figures.
+- Time: Running the replication code on the computer we used throughout the project, with two 4-core Intel Xeon X7560 processors and 256Gb of 1066 MHz DDR3 memory, took 21 hours of runtime to produce the panel and another 2 days and 15 hours of runtime to produce the tables and figures.
+A more recent run, on a computer with one 10-core Intel Xeon W2155 Processor and 128Gb of 2666 MHz DDR4 memory, took 10 hours of runtime to produce the panel and another 27 hours of runtime to produce the tables and figures.

 Combes, Pierre-Philippe, Gilles Duranton, Laurent Gobillon, Diego Puga, and Sébastien Roux.
 2012.
 The productivity advantages of large cities: Distinguishing agglomeration from firm selection.
 Econometrica 80(6): 2543-2594.